WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 identity, credit status, and legal accountability, as well as some sort of letter of reference that is relevant to the proposed transaction.
-They do not belong to AirBnB, but would like to be able to create a similar level of assurance.
+They do not belong to AirBnB, but would like to be able to create a similar level of assurance without giving up the same degree of information to a centralized service.
 Tisha generates proof of name, legal residence, and good credit as well as letters of reference that Joe can judge, which may be anonymous or otherwise opaquely identified.

 If Joe accepts Tisha's proofs, they establish a contract that sets out the terms of Tisha's stay.The result of that contract (fulfilled or broken) can later be